-COME TO A WORKERS ASSEMBLY AGAINST UNION-BUSTING SAT.
+DUE TO RAIN, SATURDAY’S WORKERS ASSEMBLY WILL BE HELD INSIDE At the Solidarity Center: COME TO A WORKERS ASSEMBLY AGAINST UNION-BUSTING SAT.
 Oct.
-1, 3PM In UNION SQUARE
+1, 3PM

 FROM STARBUCKS TO AMAZON and on and on…..SUPPORT THE UPRISING OF YOUNG WORKERS –